 Shu Lea Cheang & Paul B. Precadio

-This year the opportunity was given to Taiwanese born artist Shu Lea Cheang who built up a project together with curator Paul B. Precadio.
-The installation is a new site specific commission based on the historical use of the building as a prison.
+This year the opportunity was given to Taiwanese-born artist Shu Lea Cheang who built up a project together with curator Paul B. Precadio.
+The installation is a new site-specific commission based on the historical use of the building as a prison.

-Something very mundane today but it was unforgivable heresy in the 18th Century and an excellent reason to be sent to the prison.
+Something very mundane today but it was unforgivable heresy in the 18th Century and an excellent reason to be sent to prison.

-As Cheang dived deeper and deeper into the issues of imprisonment for sexual offences by actually visiting many prison sites in person all over the world.
+As Cheang dived deeper and deeper into the issues of imprisonment for sexual offenses by actually visiting many prison sites in person all over the world.
 Cheang uncovered more and more intriguing stories which significantly shaped the concept of the installation.
-Moreover, the research brought up another crucial question of confiding to in order to control.
+Moreover, the research brought up another crucial question of confiding in order to control.

 The spectator had to climb a staircase equipped with facial recognition cameras collecting visitors´ data to reach the location of the exhibition.
 The data were later digitally transformed into the faces of sexual convicts and projected on life-size screens in the first room of the exhibition.

-By using the multichannel projection and mixture of the dancing people, each visitor have not only had a chance to become an inseparable part of the exhibition but also they were situated into a skin of the sexual convicts.
+By using the multichannel projection and mixture of the dancing people, each visitor have not only had a chance to become an inseparable part of the exhibition but also they were situated into the skin of the sexual convicts.